Teidesat/ADCS-embedded-software/README.md

 ## Sun Sensor

 Due to the high cost of sun sensors, light sensors will be used for the prototype.
-The `VEML7700` model will be used.
+The `VEML7700` model is the one used in this case.

 ## Circuit configuration